Waru (2017 film): Production

+NZ On Air and New Zealand Film Commission funding was obtained in 2015.

-The film consists of eight 10-minute long takes, each written and directed by nine Māori women.
+The film consists of eight 10-minute long takes, written and directed by nine Māori women (one on each of the first seven stories, with two on the last one, "Titty & Bash").
 The producers issued a challenge to the film-makers: Each story had to have a female lead, begin at 9:59am, and be shot in one day, using one continuous take.

-NZ On Air and New Zealand Film Commission funding was obtained in 2015.
+The writer-directors for each film were: